sskyhigh/ATM-Machine/README.md

 # Banking-Machine
-A Work in progress, using SQL + firebase soon to store user's data
+A Work in progress, using SQL + MYSQL soon to store user's data

 More features to be added soon!
 Please share your ideas/designs/features here: (or you can email me)